M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 Q: Is M1 Finance or Betterment better for beginners?

 Betterment, and it's not close.
 The goal-based setup, simple interface, and full automation remove decision fatigue entirely.
-M1's Pie system requires you to know what you actually want to hold — most beginners aren't there yet.
+M1's Pie system requires you to know what you actually want to hold — that's not where most beginners are starting from.

 Q: Does M1 Finance do tax-loss harvesting?

-No. As of 2026, M1 Finance doesn't offer tax-loss harvesting on any plan — and honestly, this is my biggest criticism of the platform.
+No. As of 2026, M1 Finance doesn't offer tax-loss harvesting on any tier — and honestly, this is my biggest criticism of the platform.
 It's a meaningful gap for investors with taxable accounts.
-Betterment offers TLH on all accounts, including the base 0.25% plan, which compounds significantly over time.
+Betterment offers TLH on all accounts, including the base 0.25% plan, which is a genuine advantage that compounds significantly over time.

 Q: Can I hold individual stocks on Betterment?

 Nope.
-Betterment only offers pre-built ETF portfolios.
-If picking individual stocks matters to you, M1 Finance is your answer — full stop.
+Betterment only lets you invest in pre-built ETF portfolios.
+If picking individual stocks is important to you, M1 Finance is your platform — full stop.

 Q: Is Betterment's 0.25% fee worth it?

-For taxable accounts with $30,000+, yes — tax-loss harvesting typically covers the fee and then some.
-For retirement-only accounts or smaller balances, M1's $0 fee is hard to beat.
+For taxable accounts with $30,000+, yes — tax-loss harvesting typically more than covers the fee.
+For retirement-only accounts or smaller balances, M1's $0 fee is hard to argue with.

 Q: What happens if either company goes under?